xplodingeggo/rl-profiles-linux/README.md

 # Q&A

 ## Q: Is this free/open source
  A: Yes.
-I hate working on this though I have ptsd so i need all the help i can get.
 You can create forks or branches for your own distro/DE I think that would be good.
 I'm honestly new to github so i apologize if stuff is not structured right.
 You can ask me questions on github or discord or wherever and i might be able to help.
-I didn't code this but I did have to spend hours configuring the overlay to just align correctly
+I didn't code this but I did have to spend hours configuring the overlay to just align correctly and understanding how StatsAPI works

 ## Q: Which file does what?
 A: